 Permission Structure

-Permissions in Zyeta follow a simple resource:action
+Permissions in Definable follow a simpleresource:action

 pattern that makes them intuitive and flexible: